 Below are the various accrediting bodies recognized in Missouri.
 The accreditation process involves programs meeting standards that exceed Missouri’s licensing regulations.
 Each organization has its own set of expectations that programs must reach to earn accreditation status.
-Families can search for accredited programs by using filters available in the Child Care Aware® of Missouri database.
 For more information on a particular accreditation type, follow the link provided.

 Missouri was the first state to establish and apply quality accreditation standards for programs providing care and education for children.
 Missouri Accreditation (MOA) works to enhance the physical, social, emotional, and intellectual growth opportunities available to children in early learning and school age programs across Missouri.
 MOA provides ongoing monitoring, evaluation, and recognition of programs who have met and maintained Missouri Accreditation standards.
 Accreditation criteria include the areas of children’s relationships and interactions, physical environment, programming and curriculum, family and program connections, administration, as well as health, safety, and nutrition.

 The National Association for the Education of Young Children (NAEYC) works to support high-quality, research-based education to provide a solid foundation for all children’s future success by implementing quality-improvement resources, research on best practices, training, and technical assistance to licensed child care centers.
 NAEYC addresses three core areas within its accreditation process—children, teaching staff and administration, and families and community relationships.
 In looking closely at these three areas, NAEYC examines the way children are influenced by their educational leadership and family and community relationships.
 Each piece is evaluated at the NAEYC standard level in order to determine their accreditation achievement.